digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 ### Uninstalling

-To uninstall OpenFaaS, you'll need to have Helm 3 installed.
-Once install, run the following:
+To uninstall OpenFaaS, you need to have Helm 3 installed.
+Once installed, run the following `uninstall` command:

 ```console
 helm uninstall openfaas --namespace openfaas
 ```

-followed by:
+And then the following `delete` command:

 ```console
 kubectl delete namespace openfaas openfaas-fn